Precision Forestry Cooperative

 Vision: engagement with technology, environmental, public & non-profit sectors in fulfillment of our mission.

 Directed by Dr. L. Monika Moskal (2013-present), the Precision Forestry Cooperative (PFC) was founded by the State of Washington legislature in 1999 to conduct pioneering research as part of the Washington State Advanced Technology Initiative (ATI) at the University of Washington (Seattle, Washington, College of the Environment, School of Environmental and Forest Sciences.
 The University of Washington acknowledges the Coast Salish peoples of this land, the land which touches the shared waters of all tribes and bands within the Duwamish, Puyallup, Suquamish, Tulalip and Muckleshoot nations.
-The PFC is comprised of three research laboratories & one research group:
+The PFC is comprised of four research laboratories and one research group:

 PFC organization chart 2022 click to enlarge